WhyNotHugo/django-afip/docs/installation.rst

 Configuration
 -------------

-It is also possible (yet optional) to define optional storages for files used by the app.
+It is also possible (yet optional) to define storages for files used by the app.
 If undefined, the default file storage is used.

 The value of these settings should be a string with the path to the instance of